Welcome to my new web page

 styles developed - Romanesque (1000-1200), Gothic (1140-1300), Renaissance

-Rather than write the description of each time on each church I will provide a
+Rather than write the description of each time on each church I have provided a

-link to a page about that particular style.
-Below I am also providing a
+link to a page about that particular style: ROMANESQUE ,

 architectural terms- CHURCH